nibble-rewards/nibble-rewards/app/api/README.md

 edit the seeds.rb to any username password to your liking ... if there's more than one by all means

 4. finally setup db
+(since we're using postgres there's no username or password within the database.yml however most db configs possess this therefore it's good practice to keep this ignored in the source)

 ```
+cp config/database.yml.example config/database.yml
+rake db:create
 rake db:setup
 ```